danlafeir/engineering_leadership_playbook/carrer_managment/year-end_self_review_guidance.md

 ## Think about the following as you write:
 1. How does your review relate to expectations for developers
     - Focus on impact.
 If you did a training or got a certificate, what was the impact of your efforts.
 Measured self-improvement is also impactful!
     - The idea of "exceeding expectations" (or more) is about framing how your contributions relate to a more senior role or delivering consistent, differentiated value.
 However, if you don't articulate how you are consistently meet expectations it is hard to conclude you exceed them.
     - Expectations are more guiding than instructive.
 This work is more dynamic and hard to œmeasure by some sort of checklist.
     - Think about how you talk about consistent execution over specific successful instances of execution.
 2. Support your claims with **specific feedback from colleagues**.
 If you are not collecting feedback, start!
 Outside of performance reviews it is invaluable to your individual growth as a professional.
     - Independently written feedback is preferable to self-reported feedback when telling a story about your growth.
     - You might have to ask a follow up question to peers to get more specific feedback.
 Remember this is not a strong muscle generally at Grainger and you should take ownership over this exercise.
 3. Value **brevity** in your writing, verbosity can dilute your message.
 4. Use AI to provide feedback on what you have written and help your analysis.
-Just make sure to avoid AI hacultion
+Just make sure to avoid AI hallucinations.
 5. **This process does not define your value as a person.** It is an imperfect process that tries its best to  negotiate and validate an employment relationship.

 ## Contents of the self review (limit to at most 2-pages):